Dynamic Precise and Imprecise Probability Kinematics: Proofs

 Then, we have that

 The inequality in \eqref{ineq} comes from the well known fact that the sum of the infima is at most equal to the infimum of the sum.
 The inequality in \eqref{ineq2} comes from the fact that for differentiable functions, the product of the infima is at most equal to the infimum of the product.
-Equation \eqref{equality} comes from the fact that Finally, equation \eqref{excl} comes from \eqref{eq:inf}.
-A similar argument -- together with the facts that the supremum of the sum is at most equal to the sum of the suprema, and that for differentiable functions, the supremum of the product is at most equal to the product of the suprema -- gives us the stated upper bound for $\overline{P}_{\mathcal{E}_{n+1}}(A)$. \end{proof}
+Equation \eqref{equality} comes from equation \eqref{emp_prob_3}.

+A similar argument -- together with the facts that the supremum of the sum is at most equal to the sum of the suprema, and that for differentiable functions, the supremum of the product is at most equal to the product of the suprema -- gives us the stated upper bound for $\overline{P}_{\mathcal{E}_{t+1}}(A)$. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor_imp}] Immediate from Proposition \ref{ulb} and the definitions of upper and lower probabilities. \end{proof}